fjames86/cl-slp/README.md

 Common Lisp CFFI bindings to the OpenSLP library.
 Used for discovering and advertising services over the Service Location Protocol (SLP).

+CL-SLP uses the package nickname SLP.

 Usage
 ------

 CL-SLP just wraps the OpenSLP functions, see http://www.openslp.org/doc/html/ProgrammersGuide/index.html for the official API reference.

 Before loading the library, ensure your libslp.so (unix) or slp.dll (windows) library is available to be loaded on your system.
 CL-SLP automatically pushes "C:/program files (x86)/OpenSLP/" onto *foreign-library-directories* which should enable it to be loaded on Windows.

 * Call SLP-OPEN before any other functions.
+This opens a handle to OpenSLP.

-* Call SLP-CLOSE when finished using the library, this frees the memory allocated both by OpenSLP and CL-SLP
+* Call SLP-CLOSE when finished using the library, this closes the handle and frees the memory allocated both by OpenSLP and CL-SLP.

-* Get SLP properties using SLP-GET-PROPERTY and SLP-GET-PROPERTIES.
+* Get SLP properties using SLP:GET-PROPERTY and SLP:GET-PROPERTIES.
 These return a specific property and all SLP properties respectively.

-* Discover services using SLP-FIND-SERVERS
+* Discover services using SLP:FIND-SERVERS or SLP:FIND-ALL-SERVERS
-This returns a list of discovered service urls
+This returns a list of discovered service urls.

-* Get service attributes using SLP-FIND-ATTRIBUTES This returns a list of assoc lists for attributes of the given server
+* Get service attributes using SLP:FIND-ATTRIBUTES
+This returns a list of assoc lists for attributes of the given server

-* Get available scopes using SLP-FIND-SCOPES
+* Get available scopes using SLP:FIND-SCOPES

-* Get discovered server types using SLP-FIND-SERVER-TYPES This returns a list of discovered server types.
+* Get discovered server types using SLP:FIND-SERVER-TYPES This returns a list of discovered server types.
 These can be used as input to SLP-FIND-SERVERS

-* Discover all servers on all types using SLP-FIND-ALL-SERVERS.
+* Discover all servers on all types using SLP:FIND-ALL-SERVERS.
 This just maps over the server types and calls SLP-FIND-SERVERS

-* Register a service using SLP-REGISTER
+* Register a service using SLP:REGISTER
 The lifetime must be positive and less than CL-SLP::*maximum-lifetime* = 65535.
 By default it is CL-SLP::*default-lifetime* = 10800, which is the OpenSLP default.

-* Deregister a service using SLP-DEGREGISTER
+* Deregister a service using SLP:DEGREGISTER

-Other utility functions provided by CL-SLP are

-* Parse service urls using SLP-PARSE-URL

-* Correctly escape SLP strings using SLP-ESCAPE

-* Unescape SLP strings using SLP-UNESCAPE

-* Form a service url using SLP-SERVICE-URL
-This takes the service type (e.g. "wbem:https")  and the address (e.g. "localhost:5989") and
-returns the correctly formatted url "service:wbem:https://localhost:5898"
+* Attributes are represented as an assoc list and converted to a string using SLP-FORMAT-ATTRIBUTES.
+For API functions that accept the keyword parameter ATTIBUTES you can give either a string (formatted using SLP-FORMAT-ATTRIBUTES) or an assoc list (alists are the recommended method).

-* Form an SLP attribute string from an assoc list of attributes using SLP-FORMAT-ATTRIBUTES Note that since SLP attributes map names to a list of values, this function accepts as input an assoc list that maps names to either atoms or lists, e.g.
+Note that since SLP attributes map names to a list of values, this function accepts as input an assoc list that maps names to either atoms or lists, e.g.
 (slp-format-attributes '((:a .
 123) (:b 321) (:c 123 456)) -> "(A=123),(B=321),(C=123,456)"

-* CL-SLP generates Common Lisp errors of type SLP-ERROR, this is an exported symbol.
+* CL-SLP generates Common Lisp errors of type SLP-ERROR.
 OpenSLP error codes are translated into Common Lisp SLP-ERROR objects.

 Notes
 ------